Skip to Main Content

 If the student has received excess funds that must be returned to ED, the college shares the responsibility of returning those excess funds with the student.
 The college’s portion of the excess funds to be returned is equal to the lesser of the entire amount of the excess funds, or the student’s total tuition and fee charges multiplied by the percentage of unearned funds.
 If the college is not required to return all of the excess funds, the student may be required to return a portion of the remaining amount.
 The college must return its share of unearned funds to ED through the Office of Treasury Management (OTM).
 The student may repay their share to the college or, if the overpayment has been referred to NSLDS, make arrangements to repay ED directly.

-As noted in a May 15, 2020 Electronic Announcement posted on the Information for Financial Aid Professionals (IFAP) website, the CARES Act waives Return of Title IV Funds (R2T4) requirements for students whose withdrawals were related to the novel coronavirus disease (COVID-19) and provides that, for those students:
+Per the May 15, 2020 Electronic Announcement the CARES Act waives Return of Title IV Funds (R2T4) requirements for students whose withdrawals were related to the novel coronavirus disease (COVID-19) and provides that, for those students:

 The CARES Act requires schools to report to ED information specific to each student for whom it was not required to return Title IV funds under the waiver exception (and for each student for which Title IV funds were previously returned and are now being redrawn).
 The law also requires schools to report to ED the total amount of Title IV grant or loan assistance that was not returned as a result of the CARES Act provisions.